Brisbane is a beautiful river city and one of the best ways to see it for cheap is to ride one of its CityCat catamarans.

 On this particular day, we cruised from the Riverside Center.
-The route takes you past the Old Customs House, past the former docks, under the Story Bridge and along past trendy inner city Kangaroo Point with its modern high-rise apartments, Wooloongabba (with the famous stadium, The Gabba) visible in the distance.
+The route takes you past the Old Customs House, past the former docks, under the Story Bridge, and along past trendy inner-city Kangaroo Point with its modern high-rise apartments, Wooloongabba (with the famous stadium, The Gabba) visible in the distance.

-To the left is the Riverwalk, a favorite with joggers – a floating path on pontoons which was completely destroyed in the 2011 Brisbane floods.
+To the left is the Riverwalk, a favorite with joggers – a floating path on pontoons that was completely destroyed in the 2011 Brisbane floods.
 Above it perched on the cliffs are some of Brisbane’s finest classic houses and riverside addresses.
-The cliffs roll into the flat open grounds of New Farm Park and the Powerhouse, a former derelict council powerhouse which was gut-renovated into the early 2000s and turned into a trendy arts venue with a fine dining restaurant, Watt.
+The cliffs roll into the flat open grounds of New Farm Park and the Powerhouse, a former derelict council powerhouse that was gut-renovated into the early 2000s and turned into a trendy arts venue with a fine dining restaurant, Watt.

-The Newstead reach passes by a blend of former redbrick wool stores dating back to the early 1900s, when wool exports were a dominant part of the Australian economy.
+The Newstead reach passes by a blend of former redbrick wool stores dating back to the early 1900s when wool exports were a dominant part of the Australian economy.
 Most have now been restored and turned into luxury apartments.
-On the right bank, the ferry speeds past the mansions and opulent homes of Norman Park, Hawthorne and finally to Bulimba.
+On the right bank, the ferry speeds past the mansions and opulent homes of Norman Park, Hawthorne, and finally to Bulimba.

-As one of the older suburbs, it’s full of beautiful Queenslander style homes.
-The main street, Oxford Street, stretching up from the old jetty, is full of casual dining options, cafes and popular bars that are always buzzing on the weekends.
+As one of the older suburbs, it’s full of beautiful Queenslander-style homes.
+The main street, Oxford Street, stretching up from the old jetty, is full of casual dining options, cafes, and popular bars that are always buzzing on the weekends.
 Typical to Brisbane, the pace is slow and makes it an appealing place to grab a drink and people watch.

 TIP: To get the most out of a CityCat ride, sit up the front or back where you can enjoy the wind through your hair and some of Brisbane’s mostly flawless weather.